menu

 Source: College Scorecard · 41 institutions

 Lower is better.
+Shows institutions with the highest reported ratios in this extract.
 Does not include Parent PLUS or private loans.

 Highest debt burden